Cenze94/LC-QuAD-NoA/Models/README.md

 - "bert_question" contains the files of the model based on BERT and fed with questions;
 - "bert_question_answer" contains the files of the model based on BERT and fed with questions and answers;
-- "complex_model" contains the files of the model based on BERT and LSTM, which inputs are questions, embeddings and templates encoding;
+- "complex_model" contains the files of the model based on BERT and LSTM, which inputs are questions, embeddings and templates encodings;
 - "lstm_embeddings_gold_gold" contains the files of an unofficial model based on LSTM, that is trained and tested with groundtruth embeddings;
 - "lstm_embeddings_gold_model" contains the files of the model based on LSTM, trained with groundtruth embeddings and tested with DeepPavlov candidate queries embeddings;
 - "lstm_embeddings_model_model" contains the files of a sketchy model based on LSTM, that is trained and tested with DeepPavlov candidate queries embeddings.